haris-git/Android-Calculator/README.md

 # Android-Calculator

-Example of a functional calculator app for future reference
+Example of a functional calculator app for future reference.
+You can see how the app looks like after opening the preview.png

 ### Which files of the project are important